Practitioners' Perspectives on Designing Data Visualizations for the General Public: Related work

+Beyond documenting workflows, another body of research has focused on design considerations themselves, examining how practitioners think about specific features of visualization design and, to a lesser extent, how these decisions intersect with distribution channels.
+Yet, channels are not just technical means of delivery: they shape how visualizations are perceived, constrain available formats, and influence the kinds of audiences that engage with them~\citep{schuster_being_2024,santos_instagrammable_2022}.
+Understanding design considerations without accounting for these channel-specific dynamics risks overlooking a central factor in how visualizations reach and resonate with public audiences.

+\textbf{General design considerations.} Many of the existing studies on design considerations focus on particular aspects, such as practitioners' perspectives on visual embellishments~\citep{parsons_data_2020} or on how to design thumbnails for data stories~\citep{kim_thumbnails_2019}.
+Previous work has further investigated the role of data stories~\citep{weber_data_2018, shao2024}, aesthetics and clarity~\citep{quispel_aesthetics_2018, kostelnick2020art, Kostelnick2008}, uncertainty~\citep{hullman_why_2020}, and data transparency~\citep{kennedy_data_2020} through a practitioners' perspective.
+Such studies typically isolate single aspects rather than documenting how practitioners navigate and apply design principles in everyday decision-making.
+Additionally, if at all, most of these analyses only briefly mention different channels of distribution, such as online, print, or social media.
+However, as news consumption increasingly shifts toward digital and mobile platforms, the role of distribution channels has become particularly important for how general audiences encounter and interpret visualizations~\citep{engebretsen_data_2020}.

-There is also work on casual data visualization, which more specifically determines the general target audience, for example, by using certain media channels such as news sources.
-Research foci reach from storytelling~\cite{segel_narrative_2010} to misconceptions~\cite{mena_reducing_2021} to transparency issues~\cite{kennedy_data_2020}). \citet{de_haan_when_2018} conducted an eye-tracking study to learn more about how news consumers use and appreciate data visualizations.
-Contrary to many other works, they distinguish between different channels, such as print newspapers, e-newspaper on tablets, and news websites.
-While they found that news consumers use data visualization on all platforms, additional focus groups indicated \textit{``that visualizations online, and particularly on mobile devices, demand a new analysis on the form and function of visualizations to tell a news story''}~\cite{de_haan_when_2018}.
-Another example of a study investigating different distribution channels is the 2022 analysis by \citet{yang_systematic_2022}, who analyzed COVID-19 information processing and claimed that the target audience's beliefs about the communication channels affect how people process information.
+\textbf{Design across media channels.} Some studies on public-facing data visualization touch on distribution channels, often as part of how they define or reach their target audiences, for example, by using certain media channels such as news sources.
+Research foci reach from storytelling~\citep{segel_narrative_2010} to misconceptions~\citep{mena_reducing_2021} to transparency~\citep{kennedy_data_2020}.
+Notably, \citet{de_haan_when_2018} conducted an eye-tracking study to learn more about how news consumers use and appreciate data visualizations.
+Contrary to many other works, they distinguish between different channels, such as print newspapers, e-newspapers on tablets, and news websites.
+While they found that news consumers use data visualization on all platforms, additional focus groups indicated \textit{``that visualizations online, and particularly on mobile devices, demand a new analysis on the form and function of visualizations to tell a news story''}~\citep{de_haan_when_2018}.
+Another study examining distribution channels is the 2022 analysis by \citet{yang_systematic_2022}, who analyzed COVID-19 information processing and argued that the target audience's beliefs about the communication channels affect how they process information.